 |Public Provident Fund||8%||15 years|

-The above table clearly shows that amongst the tax saving products (under Section 80C), ELSS has the shortest lock-in period after which you can redeem or reinvest.
+The above table clarifies that amongst the tax-saving products (under Section 80C), ELSS has the shortest lock-in period after which you can redeem or reinvest.
 However, since ELSS is equity-linked, investors who have long term goals and are willing to remain invested are likely to benefit the most from ELSS funds.

-Most of the tax saving instruments say for example tax saving FDs accept only lump sum deposits/ one-time investment.
+Most of the tax-saving instruments, such as tax-saving FDs for instance, accept only lump-sum deposits or one-time investment.
 However, ELSS funds give you the flexibility to choose One-time or Systematic Investment Plans.
 For investors who want to cultivate the habit of regular investments and are comfortable to deposit small amounts, ELSS funds are the best option.
 All that you need is an investment as low as Rs.
-500 and you can start SIPs with ELSS Funds.
+500 and you can start in SIPs of ELSS Funds.

 - Have equity exposure for your investments